 Please see our Zen v15 License Primer for more information on the various license types and other factors that might help you determine the best license type for your environment.

 If you have decided on per-user licensing, but you are still not sure if you want the Workgroup Engine or one of the server engines, check out our Workgroup Versus Server Comparison Chart.

 Pricing for each of these license models can be found on our Actian Zen v15 price list, or you can BUY IT NOW from our on-line store.

 If you want to try out different license models before you buy (a really good idea!), you can get trial downloads from here.

 Many companies use the Actian Zen database engine.
 Check out their Logo Sheet for some ideas of the breadth and scope of solutions being offered today.

 We expect application vendors to be testing Actian Zen v15 already, some have already announced support for this version.
 If we have heard from your vendor, then our Application Support pages may have useful information already for you.
 Otherwise, please contact your application vendor directly to find out when they expect to support Zen v15 (and have them let us know, too).

 [+] Actian Zen v15.00 (FCS)...

-Announced on July 14, 2021, the FCS (First Customer Ship) product build offers several new features to users of older PSQL/Zen versions, as well as building on the recent improvements made in v14.
+Announced on July 14, 2021 and released August 15, 2021, the FCS (First Customer Ship) product build offers several new features to users of older PSQL/Zen versions, as well as building on the recent improvements made in v14.
 This includes the following features:

 - Performance: Queries with LIKE and DELETE queries will now use new push-down filters, improving performance (in some cases, considerably).
 Additional gains will be seen by applications that often rapidly close and re-open files.